syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Column.md

 ## OverlappedPlacement

 By default, all the column series which has the same x and y axes are placed side by side in a chart.
-If you want place the series one over the other (overlapped), set the [EnableSideBySideSeriesPlacement]() property of SfChart to false.
+If you want place the series one over the other (overlapped), set the [EnableSideBySideSeriesPlacement]() property of SfCartesianChart to false and configure the Width property to differentiate the series.
 The following code snippet and screenshot illustrate the overlapped placement of column series.

 {% tabs %}